The Perfect House in the Perfect Location

 Where it Started

-We had just finished complete renovation and extension of Mount Severn – our “forever house” overlooking Freshwater Bay and visible from The Sandcastle balcony – when we got a call at 9am on a Saturday from Gary, the builder of our beautiful floral wall.
-He told me that the estate agent for Trewent Bungalow (a strange name for a two-floor house) was putting up a for sale sign.
-I drove straight down to look around outside and called the agent from my car 15 minutes later and said, “We’ll have it”!
+The first stop was the house, Mount Severn, atop the Burrows in Freshwater East, but after having just finished a complete renovation and extension, Michael received a call at 9 am on a Saturday from Gary Jones, the builder of our beautiful floral wall.
+He told me that the estate agent for Trewent Bungalow (a strange name for a two-floor house) was putting up a for-sale sign.
+He drove straight down to look outside, called the agent from his car 15 minutes later, and said, “We’ll have it”!

-Having been renovating properties all my life, my gut told me that with a once in a lifetime location such as this, you have to just go for it and worry about the consequences later.
+Having renovated properties all his life, from St Lucia to Oxfordshire, his gut told him that with a once-in-a-lifetime location such as this, you have to just go for it and worry about the consequences later.

 Mount Severn